atufkas/restclient-component/README.md

 - Allow adding extra headers using $this->setHeader('name','value');
 - For file get contents, follow 301 and 302 codes and throw request again at the returned URL.
-- Further testing for POST HTTP Method for both for curl and file_get_contents based client classes.
+- Testing for multipart/data both for curl and file_get_contents based client classes.

 ## 5. Author
 Nil Portugués Calderó